jaibhedia/pc/backend/README.md

 ## What It Does

-- ✅ **Blockchain Indexer**: Uses proper Aptos SDK to index events every 10 seconds
+- ✅ **Blockchain Indexer**: Uses proper Push Chain SDK to index events every 10 seconds
 - ✅ **REST API**: Express server with game and player endpoints
 - ✅ **Real-time**: Socket.IO + Supabase subscriptions for live updates
 - ✅ **npm packages**: Full access to all npm packages (no Deno restrictions)